c3g/mhcut-browser/README.md

 CREATE DATABASE mhcut_db_2 WITH OWNER mhcut; -- For the xCas dataset
 \c mhcut_db
 CREATE EXTENSION IF NOT EXISTS pg_trgm;
+\c mhcut_db_2
+CREATE EXTENSION IF NOT EXISTS pg_trgm;
 \q
 ```

 Finally, edit the `pg_hba.conf` file (usually found in the
-`/etc/postgresql/11/main/` directory), adding the following line, and
+`/etc/postgresql/11/main/` or `/var/lib/pgsql/data` directory), adding the
-restart the database:
+following line, and restart the database:

 Before:
 ```